-Kevlin, et al. v.
-Cendant Corp., No. C-98-12602-B (the "Kevlin Action"), was commenced in Deecember 1998 in the County Court of Dallas County, Texas.
-According to the complaint, plaintiffs are former shareholders of an entity known as Kevlin Services, Inc. In 1996, a subsidiary of Cendant acquired all of the assets of the Kevlin Services, Inc. in exchange for approximately 1,155,733 shares of common stock of CUC International, Inc. According to the plaintiffs' complaint, plaintiffs were to receive CUC shares worth \$26,370,000 and instead received shares worth substantially less than that amount.
-Plaintiffs have asserted claims against Cendant, its subsidiary and Ernst & Young LLP for fraud, negligent misrepresentation, breach of duty of good faith and fair dealing, breach of contract, conspiracy, negligence and gross negligence.
+Kevlin, et al v.
+Cendant Corp., No. C-98-12602-B (the "Kevlin Action"), was commenced in December 1998 in the County Court of Dallas County, Texas.
+According to the complaint, plaintiffs are former shareholders of an entity known as Kevlin Services, Inc. In 1996, a subsidiary of Cendant acquired all of the assets of Kevlin Services, Inc. in exchange for approximately 1,155,733 shares of common stock of CUC International Inc. According to the complaint, plaintiffs were to receive CUC shares worth \$26,370,000 and instead received shares worth substantially less than that amount due to the impact of the accounting irregularities on the market price of CUC common stock.
+Plaintiffs have asserted claims against Cendant, its subsidiary and Ernst & Young for fraud, negligent misrepresentation, breach of duty of good faith and fair dealing, breach of contract, conspiracy, negligence and gross negligence.
 Plaintiffs seek compensatory and exemplary damages in unspecified amounts.
-Cendant and its subsidiary has filed a general denial to the allegations in the complaint.
+Cendant and its subsidiary have filed a general denial to the allegations in the complaint.